I recently decided to sit down and rewatch The Dark Knight (2008) and came to appreciate the nuances of the storytelling.

 3. “Why so serious?”

 The Joker and the gangster Gambol have beef.
-While a minor character in the film, it’s clear from the moment these two meet that they are diametrically opposed.
+While a minor character in the film, it’s clear from the moment these two meet that they are opposed.

-Well, he gets what he asks for when Joker arrives in a body bag.
+He gets what he asks for when Joker arrives in a body bag.
 Gambol unzips the bag and finds the Joker’s face staring back at him.
 But then the Joker sits up and sticks a blade in his mouth.

 The following scene takes place, which leads to what is probably the most iconic line from the film: